 Trade waste is liquid waste generated from any industry, business, trade or manufacturing premises, other than domestic sewage from a hand basin, shower, bath, toilet or other domestic fixture.

 Trade waste must not be discharged into Council's sewer unless the waste generator and owner of the premises from which Category 1 and 2 wastes are discharged have been granted a Trade Waste Permit or the owner, waste generator and Council have negotiated and signed an Agreement for Category 3 discharges.
 The trade Waste Permit and Agreement set out the conditions by which Council will allow trade waste to be discharge to the sewer and the obligations of the owner and the waste generator, when the generator is not the owner.

 To obtain a Trade Waste Permit or Agreement, the waste generator, owner or authorised agent must complete and submit, with supporting information, Councils approved form.
 The application must be signed by both the owner (or agent) and the waste generator when the generator is not the owner.

-For more information in relation of any of the material above, please contact Council’s Planning and Development Department on (07) 4761 5300.
+For more information in relation of any of the material above, please contact Council’s Regional Development Department on (07) 4761 5300.